London Go Centre

 1976 Y. Ohtsuka and S. Godfrey 1977 A. Ito 1978 Jim Bates

 After 2 ½ years it became clear that in spite of the success the Go Centre had in promoting Go in the UK, it could not survive without a further injection of funds from Japan.
 Efforts were made to find new more central premises in the Covent Garden area and nearby.
 Initially these efforts were supported by the Nihon Kiin but as time wore on a new board of directors was elected to the Kiin and they vetoed the idea.
 For this reason, funds were not forthcoming, and the Centre was forced to close.
 Strangely enough Iwamoto Kaoro visited the centre for 2 weeks in August, just before it closed.

-What became Central London Go Club was the replacement to the London Go Centre.
+The Central London Go Club emerged from the original London Go Centre.
 The initial move was to the Inter-Varsity Club in London, from where it migrated to various other locations as time went by and now meets on Saturday at the Inn of Courts public house in Holborn, Central London.

 announcement of opening: